open-xchange/appsuite-middleware/documentation/login_and_sessions/application_passwords.md

 # Introduction

 With version 7.10.4 App Suite introduces the ability to create passwords specific to client applications, such as Mobile Mail, CalDAV, and others.
 These passwords will have permissions limited to the requirements of the application.
-For example, passwords created for CalDAV would not have the ability to list a users inbox.
+For example, passwords created for CalDAV would not have the ability to list a user's inbox.

-The Application Password implementation if fully customizable, displaying only the applications that the installer has chosen to support, as well as the custom list of permissions for each type of application.
+The Application Password implementation is fully customizable, displaying only the applications that the installer has chosen to support, as well as the custom list of permissions for each type of application.

 # Limitations